 Valuation theory indicates that the best measure of the amount of personal goodwill is to take the difference between two valuations.
 Specifically, the amount of personal goodwill is determined as the difference between the value of a company assuming the person at interest remains active in the company and the value of the company assuming the person at interest is no longer involved in the company.

-For example, the measure of the company’s value including the personal goodwill attributable to the person at interest is indicated maybe indicated by the income approach.
+For example, the measure of the company’s value including the personal goodwill attributable to the person at interest may be indicated by the income approach.
 The value of the company excluding personal goodwill attributable to the person at interest may be indicated by the Asset Approach.
 The difference between these two valuation approaches is the approximate value of personal goodwill attributable to the person at interest.

 Determining the value of personal versus enterprise goodwill in a business can be difficult and often requires an expert, such as Sage Forensic Accounting, that is familiar the intricacies of goodwill.